velozo-oliveira/house_rocket/README.md

 *Hypothesis 01*: Properties that are waterfront are, in average, 30% more expensive.
 **False**: Waterfront houses are 213% more expensive, on average.

-*Hypothesis 02*: Properties built before 1955 are, in average, 15% less expensive.
+*Hypothesis 02*: Properties built before 1955 are, in average, 15% less expensive.&nbsp

 **False**: Properties built before 1955 are 1.0 % cheaper than properties built after 1955.
 The year built does not influence the price of the property.